 When you take your case to court, you can claim all damages that arose from the taxi accident.
 This means claiming the full value of any medical bills you faced and wages you lost because of the injuries.
 In addition, you can claim direct compensation for the pain and suffering you faced.
-Insurance claims do not typically cover pain and suffering, so taking your case to court might expand the types of damages you could be entitled to.
+Florida personal injury protection coverage does not cover pain and suffering, so taking your case to court might expand the types of damages you could be entitled to.

 Miami Taxi Accident Injury Lawyer Offering Free Consultations

 After a taxi accident, it is important to explore your options to receive compensation.
-Miami personal injury lawyer Prosper Shaked represents victims of car accidents and taxi accidents in the Miami area and fights to help them maximize the compensation they might be entitled to by helping them file car accident injury lawsuits.
-For a free consultation regarding what your case might be worth and how Prosper Shaked can represent you, contact The Law Offices of Prosper Shaked today at (305) 690-0244.
+Miami personal injury lawyer Prosper Shaked represents victims of car accidents and taxi accidents in Florida and fights to help them maximize the compensation they might be entitled to.
+For a free consultation regarding what your case might be worth and how Prosper Shaked can represent you, call (305) 694-2676.